Logo

 Abbots of the Tibet Institute

 The abbots of the Tibet Institute were appointed by H.H. the Dalai Lama.
-To date four abbots have been in office:
+To date five abbots have been in office:

 Ven.
 Geshe Gedün Sangpo